southside-chillers/southside.chillers.online/southside/content/chapters/so-long-for-now.md

 “To victory!” says Galadriel, her glass outstretched.
 Her arm still stings beneath the gauntlet, but the wine dulls the sensation.

-From the ship’s hull, they wave down at Magic while sipping their wine, which is indeed quite excellent.
-Magic makes a sarcastic wave back and then stomps off into the jungle.
+From the ship’s hull, they wave down at Magick while sipping their wine, which is indeed quite excellent.
+Magick makes a sarcastic wave back and then stomps off into the jungle.

 “Remember,” calls Harlan, as she disappears from view, “this isn’t goodbye forever!”